 How you find out which school you’ve been offered

-If you applied online by 31 October 2019 you will receive an email with the outcome of your application on 1 March 2020 or the next working day.
-If you applied using a paper application form your outcome will be sent out by second class post on 1 March 2020 or the next working day.
+If you applied online by 31 October 2021 you will receive an email with the outcome of your application on 1 March 2022.
+If you applied using a paper application form your outcome will be sent out by second class post on 1 March 2022.

 Outcomes will not be given out over the phone or in person at the Council offices.

-From 1 March 2020, or the next working day, you can view the outcome of your application by logging into the online application system.
+From 1 March 2022, you can view the outcome of your application by logging into the online application system.

 What happens if you miss the deadline or want to change your preferences after the closing date